 Suitable container Lined metal can, lined metal pail/ can.
 Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
-Storage incompatibility None known ► Store at-20°c Hazard categories in accordance with Regulation (EC) No 1272/2008 Not Available
+Storage incompatibility Avoid contamination of water, foodstuffs, feed or seed.
+None known • Store under argon Hazard categories in accordance with Regulation (EC) No 1272/2008 Not Available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not Available